-- Limit the duration of FTA's Buy America waiver request process, including creating an expedited waiver review process for recurring procurements.
-Amend 49 U.S.C § 5323(j)(3) to include a new subparagraph (C): "WAIVER REVIEW.-The waiver determination shall be issued within 60 days of the submittal of the application, or, if a waiver for the same product has already been issued by the Department within the past 36 months, the determination shall be issued within 10 days of the submittal of the application." - Require DOT to provide a defined list of application requirements that waiver applicants must submit.
-Amend 49 U.S.C. § 5323(j)(3) to include a new subparagraph (D): "REQUIREMENTS LIST.-No later than 12 months after enactment of this act, the Secretary shall promulgate a defined list of application requirements that waiver applicants must submit.
+• Limit the duration of FTA's Buy America waiver request process, including creating an expedited waiver review process for recurring procurements.

+Amend 49 U.S.C § 5323(j)(3) to include a new subparagraph:

+- "(C) Waiver Review.-The waiver determination shall be issued within 60 days of the submittal of the application, or, if a waiver for the same product has already been issued by the Department within the past 36 months, the determination shall be issued within 10 days of the submittal of the application." - Require DOT to provide a defined list of application requirements that waiver applicants must submit.

+Amend 49 U.S.C. § 5323(j)(3) to include a new subparagraph: